-A common requirement in many emerging applications is the ability to process, in real time, a continuous high volume stream of data.
-Examples of such applications are sensor networks [18], real-time analysis of financial data [26, 27], and intrusion detection.
-These applications are commonly referred to as data stream systems [3].
-The real-time nature of data stream systems and the vast amounts of data they are required to process introduce new fundamental problems that are not addressed by traditional Database Management Systems (DBMS).
-Traditional DBMS are based on a pull paradigm, where users issue queries regarding data stored by the system, and the system processes these queries as they are issued and returns results.
-Data stream systems [8, 10, 17, 18, 22] are based on a push paradigm, where the users issue continuous queries [5, 25] that specify the required processing of the data, which the system processes as it arrives, continuously providing the user with updated results.
+A common requirement in many emerging applications is the ability to process, in real time, a continuous high-volume stream of data.
+Examples of such applications are sensor networks [Madden and Franklin 2002], real-time analysis of financial data [Yi et al. 2000; Zhu and Shasha 2002], and intrusion detection.
+These applications are commonly referred to as data stream systems [Babcock et al. 2002].
+The real-time nature of data stream systems and the vast amounts of data they are required to process introduce new fundamental problems that are not addressed by traditional database management systems (DBMSs).
+Traditional DBMSs are based on a pull paradigm, where users issue queries regarding data stored by the system, and the system processes these queries as they are issued and returns results.
+Data stream systems [Carney et al. 2002; Cherniack et al. 2003; Liu et al. 1999; Madden and Franklin 2002; Motwani et al. 2003] are based on a push paradigm, where the users issue continuous queries [Babu and Widom 2001; Terry et al. 1992] that specify the required processing of the data, which the system processes as it arrives, continuously providing the user with updated results.